 - The Mountain has more than 100 picnic sites in scenic locations.
 You’re welcome to bring a picnic, or our staff will be happy to prepare bag lunches for you.

 - For field trips and groups, a Grandfather Express Eats bagged lunch is available for $7.50 per person.
 In addition, a Group Buffet menu from Mildred’s Grill is also available for groups of older students and adults.
 Speak to our groups tour coordinator about ordering meals.
-See the menu.

 - Please be on time.
 We have many groups visiting each day, and it’s vital to stay on schedule.
 If you find that you’re going to be late, please notify the group coordinator as soon as possible.

 - Please bring a cell phone with you on your trip.
 If you have any problems on your way to us, please call the group coordinator.
 Also, if we have weather issues, the coordinator will call you as soon as possible.

 - Upon arrival, please have your payment ready – cash, check or credit card.
 Purchase orders are not accepted.